skellis46/slipbox/kinship bid.md

 - UN sustainable development goals
 - global north / global south ... balance.
 - myth / celtic indigineity

+"Today I would say we’re individuals *because* we’re colonies.
+My teacher, Francisco Varela, coined this beautiful phrase.
+He said, ‘as organisms, we are a meshwork of selfless selves’.
+We’re ecosystems.
+This microbial ecosystem inside of you is in constant dialogue with the ecosystem(s) outside of you.
+Your gut biota are continuously replenished by the stuff you eat because it’s full of bacteria.
+Your skin microbiome deposits itself on everything you touch.
+If you touch somebody, you exchange microbiomes.
+You don’t have a border.
+To think so is another bourgeois Western illusion.
+In actuality, you’re constantly blurring with the animate world around you.
+This is the ‘conversational nature of reality’ the poet David Whyte talks about."
+(Hannah Close, The Poetics of Ecology)

 My experience and work: embodied practices in nature (with focus on felt sense, somatic sensitivity and non-dual awareness)